MicrosoftDocs/architecture-center/docs/web-apps/spring-apps/spring-apps-multi-region-content.md

 ## Routing between regions

-This reference architecture uses [Geographical nodes (Geodes)](/azure/architecture/patterns/geodes) where any region can service any request.
+This reference architecture uses [geographical nodes (Geodes)](/azure/architecture/patterns/geodes) where any region can service any request.

 Azure Front Door is configured with equal routing between the two deployment regions.
 Azure Front Door also provides other [traffic routing methods to origin](/azure/frontdoor/routing-methods).
 If you want to route clients to their closest origin, latency-based routing makes the most sense.
 If you're designing for an active-passive solution, priority-based routing is more appropriate.